 The unique flavors playing against and working together like a perfect symphony reminding me of the subtle balance that reminds me of Thai recipes.
 Even returning home, the flavors of the dolma played on in my memory and I set out to do some research of my own.

-This dolma is not the exact recipe from Ayse’s, though, if you are willing to smuggle that my way, I promise to cherish it.
+This dolma is not the exact same recipe from Ayse’s, though, if you are willing to smuggle that my way, I promise to cherish it and you at least until my plate is cleaned.
 However, it is my homemade take on it and I can promise it will be in my rotation again and again.

 Now, let’s eat.